-STEVENSON, MD--(Marketwire -02/14/12)- Brower Piven, A Professional Corporation announces that a class action lawsuit has been commenced in the United States District Court for the District of New Jersey on behalf of purchasers of the securities of Columbia Laboratories, Inc. ("Columbia" or the "Company") (NASDAQ: CBRX - News) during the period between December 6, 2010 and January 20, 2012, inclusive (the "Class Period").
+STEVENSON, MD--(Marketwire -02/14/12)- Brower Piven, A Professional Corporation announces that a class action lawsuit has been commenced in the United States District Court for the Southern District of New York on behalf of purchasers of the common stock of Carbo Ceramics, Inc. ("Carbo Ceramics" or the "Company") (NYSE: CRR - News) during the period between October 27, 2011 and January 26, 2012, inclusive (the "Class Period").

-If you have suffered a net loss for all transactions in Columbia Laboratories, Inc. securities during the Class Period, you may obtain additional information about this lawsuit and your ability to become a lead plaintiff by contacting Brower Piven at www.browerpiven.com, by email at firstname.lastname@example.org, by calling 410/415-6616, or at Brower Piven, A Professional Corporation, 1925 Old Valley Road, Stevenson, Maryland 21153.
+If you have suffered a net loss for all transactions in Carbo Ceramics, Inc. common stock during the Class Period, you may obtain additional information about this lawsuit and your ability to become a lead plaintiff by contacting Brower Piven at www.browerpiven.com, by email at firstname.lastname@example.org, by calling 410/415-6616, or at Brower Piven, A Professional Corporation, 1925 Old Valley Road, Stevenson, Maryland 21153.
 Attorneys at Brower Piven have combined experience litigating securities and class action cases of over 60 years.

 If you choose to retain counsel, you may retain Brower Piven without financial obligation or cost to you, or you may retain other counsel of your choice.
 You need take no action at this time to be a member of the class.